About Induction Loops

 The single most important assistive device for people with hearing loss has been, still is and will be for the foreseeable future the hearing aid.
 But the hearing aid alone, how digital, high-tech and nice looking it might be, is not a sufficient tool for better hearing in every place and at every time.
 Sometimes it’s just not enough.
 When the hearing aid is insufficient the user gets alienated and cut-off of the social setting.
 To be unable to take part in the social interaction between people is a dreadful experience and it tend to make people alone and unhappy.

 The idea of an assistive listening device is to assist whenever the hearing aid is not sufficient.
 In many cases the only way to increase speech intelligibility is to cut the distance between the sound source and the listener and at the same time reduce the present noise.
-This can basically be achieved with the use of three different techniques – induction loop, radio (FM) or infrared (IR) systems.
+This can basically be achieved with the use of three different techniques – induction (hearing) loop, radio (FM) or infrared (IR) systems.

-Shortcomings of FM and IR
+FM and IR systems

 Induction loop systems can be used everywhere

 But also for smaller venues like meeting rooms and school classrooms a loop system can benefit the needs of the hearing impaired in a great way.
-In trains, trams and buses a loop system can also work with a high performance.
+In trains, trams and buses a loop system can also work with high performance.

-This is the international sign for hearing loop (t-coil).
+This is the international sign for hearing loop (T-coil).
 This symbol indicates that the room is equipped with a hearing loop to make the premises accessible for hearing aid users.